Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/arguments.rst

       blender --background test.blend --render-frame 1 --render-output '/tmp'

-   ...will not render to ``/tmp`` because ``--render-frame 1`` renders before the output path is set.
+   ...will not render to ``/tmp`` because ``--render-frame 1`` renders before the output path is set

    .. code-block:: sh

       blender --background --render-output /tmp test.blend --render-frame 1

-   ...will not render to ``/tmp`` because loading the blend-file overwrites the render output that was set.
+   ...will not render to ``/tmp`` because loading the blend-file overwrites the render output that was set

    .. code-block:: sh